Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Reduces need for data center space
 - Provides rapid innovation capabilities

 **Explanation:**
-"Reduces need for data center space" is correct.
+Reduces need for data center space is correct.
 IaaS shifts infrastructure to the cloud.
-"IaaS is fully managed by the provider" is incorrect; customers manage OS and apps.
+IaaS is fully managed by the provider is incorrect; customers manage OS and apps.
-"Eliminates infrastructure costs" is incorrect; costs still exist.
+Eliminates infrastructure costs is incorrect; costs still exist.
-"Provides rapid innovation capabilities" is incorrect; this is more PaaS/SaaS.
+Provides rapid innovation capabilities is incorrect; this is more PaaS/SaaS.

 ---